* Let's do our part. Please stay at home. *

 And just like that… SUMMER is gone!

-Toward the end of winter, I welcome the thought of spring and summer with utmost excitement.
+Toward the end of winter, I welcome the thought of spring and summer with utmost exuberance.
 Gorgeous flowers popping everywhere, fun summer trips, trees coming back to life, outdoor parties, colorful sun dresses, toes in the sand, fruity summer drinks and watermelon, sizzling barbecues, patio dining, pool time, and of course, the glorious sun…well, plenty of it!

 Goodbye summer.